inspire-eu-validation/view-service/iso-19128/at13-getcapabilities-map-coupled-resource-metadata.md

 * Send a getCapabilities request to the service endpoint.
 Into the response:

-  * If the metadata for a layer exists,
+  * Check manually if the metadata for a layer exists.
+If it does,

-    * Check if the url is provided in the 'xlink:href' attribute of an [OnlineResource](#onlineResource) element of the layer.
+    * Check manually if the url of the layer's metadata is provided in the 'xlink:href' attribute of an [OnlineResource](#onlineResource) element of the layer.

 **Reference(s)**:
 * [TG VS](./README.md#ref_TG_VS), Chapter 4.2.3.3.1.5, Requirement 13